-- 2.3 In this school, the responsibility for dismissal decisions rests with /the Attendance and Dismissals Committee of the Governing Body - 2.4 Nothing in this procedure shall prevent an employee from exercising their statutory rights under employment law to register a claim with an employment tribunal.
+- 2.3 In this school, the responsibility for dismissal decisions rests with the Headteacher/the Attendance and Dismissals Committee of the Governing Board (delete as necessary). - 2.4 Nothing in this procedure shall prevent an employee from exercising their statutory rights under employment law to register a claim with an employment tribunal.